-We also show the SZ power spectra for the $\Lambda$DDM2 model in Figure.~\ref{fig:dmwdm} with different decay lifetime of $\Gamma^{-1}$ = 30, 100, 300 Gyr and also with different mass-energy fraction transferred to DR with $\varepsilon$ = 0.1 and 0.01.
-As in the case of the DDM1 model, the lifetime $\Gamma^{-1}$ determines the depth of the suppression, which increase for smaller lifetimes. $\varepsilon$ determines the free-streaming scale of WDM and the suppression scale of matter power spectrum, reducing the number of halos in the HMF.
-Because this reduction is more dramatic for massive halos, the SZ power spectrum is more suppressed at large scales as shown in Figure.~\ref{fig:dmwdmeps}.
+We also show the SZ power spectra for the $\Lambda$DDM2 model in Figure.~\ref{fig:dmwdm} with different decay lifetimes of $\Gamma^{-1}$ = 30, 100, and 300 Gyr and also with different mass-energy fractions transferred to DR with $\varepsilon$ = 0.1 and 0.01.
+As in the case of the DDM1 model, the lifetime $\Gamma^{-1}$ determines the depth of the suppression, which increases for smaller lifetimes.
+Here, $\varepsilon$ determines the free-streaming scale of WDM and the suppression scale of the matter power spectrum, reducing the number of halos in the HMF.
+Because this reduction is more dramatic for massive halos, the SZ power spectrum is more suppressed at large scales, as shown in Figure.~\ref{fig:dmwdmeps}.